 What is Ketamine and How Does it Work?

 Ketamine is an antagonist of n-methyl-d-aspartate (NMDA) receptors in the brain, and this is thought to be the main biological process by which it’s effective for depression, as previous research has shown NMDA dysfunction to be associated with depression.

 By inhibiting NMDA receptors expressed in GABA neurons, ketamine can block excitatory glutamate signaling in the brain, as documented in medical research.

 More recent research has also highlighted several biochemical pathways that may be positively influenced by ketamine.
 Specifically, ketamine inhibits hyperpolarization-activated cyclic nucleotide gated cationic (HCN1) channels, which may have sedative effects.

-The linked review also reports that ketamine metabolites can activate mTOR which has effects on prefrontal cortex functioning, but the research is early-stage and the researchers aren’t exactly sure how ketamine influences these channels.
+The above-linked review also reports that ketamine metabolites can activate mTOR which has effects on prefrontal cortex functioning, but the research is early-stage and the researchers aren’t exactly sure how ketamine influences these channels.

-At a high level, what all of this means is that early research suggests that ketamine may have normalizing effects on brain function in some patients.
+At a high level, what all of this means is that early research suggests that ketamine may have normalizing effects on brain function in depressed patients.
 Depression caused by specific types of chemical dysfunctions in the brain (such as NMDA receptor activity) seem to be aided by ketamine therapy.

 Ketamine Side Effects